robotlolita/robotlolita.github.io/_posts/2011-03-05-meeting-enlightenment.md

-Alongside with the configuration profiles, this lets you test modules away without having to worry about breaking the Window Manager — since you can always go back to your previous sane profile.
+Alongside with the configuration profiles, this lets you test modules away without having to worry about breaking the Window Manager — since you can always go back to your previous working profile.

 ### 1.4.
 Shelves and Gadgets